 You may have seen while shopping for CBD products that some are labeled as either full-spectrum, broad-spectrum or CBD isolate.
-But are they the same?
+But are these CBD products the same, and are they all legal in South Africa?

-We take you through the difference, so you know which is the best type of CBD oil for you.
+We take you through the difference, so you know the best type of CBD oil for you.

 Oil From CBD Isolate

-To create CBD isolate, raw CBD oil goes through a process of filtering all plant parts, terpenes and flavours until only pure CBD in crystal powder is left.
+CBD Isolate contains only CBD.
+To create CBD Isolate, raw CBD oil goes through a process of filtering all plant parts, terpenes and flavours until only pure CBD in crystal powder is left.
 From there, the CBD powder is mixed with an oil soluble carrier (such as MCT coconut oil or hemp seed oil).

-While the final product will have the same CBD as full-spectrum CBD oil, it will not have other beneficial compounds.
 There’s no risk of psychoactive effects and generally considered to be safe, tasteless and ordorless.
 You will not test positive for THC.
-However, CBD isolate does not deliver enhanced benefits of entire cannabis plant.
+However, CBD isolate does not deliver enhanced benefits of the entire plant.

 CBD Isolate uses